craftninja/gschool-blog/source/2014-05-12-rails-postgres.html.markdown

 Whoa, there is some weird stuff going on there.
 Ok, we want to edit our record... there isn't really a method in browsers to do that.
 So we sort of make one by changing our method to "put" in that second line.
 And we would be jerks if we made people add all that information again on the edit page, so we can just fill out that form for the user and allow them to actually edit it.
 Now we need to add that <code>put</code> route in the routes file.

-    put '/playlist/:id' => 'playlist#update'
+    put '/song/:id' => 'song#update'

-Aaand, add that to our PlaylistController...
+Aaand, add that to our SongController...

     def update
     end

-That is going to be a <code>redirect_to '/playlist'</code>... what are we missing?
+That is going to be a <code>redirect_to '/song'</code>... what are we missing?
 Looks like we need to collect that information from the form and actually update the database.
-Our update method in the PlaylistController will finally look like this:
+Our update method in the SongController will finally look like this:

     def update
       song = Song.find(params[:id])
       song.title = params[:title]
       song.url = params[:url]
       song.save
-      redirect_to '/playlist'
+      redirect_to '/song'
     end

 Whaaat?
 I almost forgot what green looked like.
 Check it in the browser, and commit this lovely beast.

     $ git status
-    $ git add -N app/views/playlist/edit.html.erb app/views/playlist/show.html.erb
+    $ git add -N app/views/song/edit.html.erb app/views/song/show.html.erb
     $ git add -p
     $ git status
     $ git commit -m "User can edit song title and url"